-We need to learn from our own experiences, plus the latest thinking from others nationally and internationally.
-The goal is that everybody understands the risks affecting them and their potential impacts based on sound evidence and acts on that knowledge.
-That is, there is informed risk management underpinned by everyone's awareness, capacity and engagement.
+The goal is that everybody understands the risks affecting them and their potential impacts based on sound evidence.
+That is there is informed risk management underpinned by everyone's awareness, capacity and engagement.
 This is based on:

 - I.I useful data and research; - 1.2 risk awareness, capacity and engagement; - 1.3 Tasmanians being supported and empowered; and - 1.4 informed risk management.